-And while some stories are funny to recount later, stealing meat is a serious issue: Every year millions of pounds of beef, pork and veal disappears from the shelves.
+And while some stories are funny to recount later, stealing meat is a serious issue: Every year millions of pounds of beef, pork and veal disappear from the shelves.
 According to the National Association for Shoplifting Prevention, thieves get away with more than $35 million worth of goods each day.

 Grocery stores, in general, have seen a sharp spike in theft as they expand their product offerings beyond food and beverage categories.
 Price and value often dictate hot theft items, with multiple grocers saying the hottest theft items right now include Tide detergent, Gillette razors, infant formula, electronics, batteries, fragrance, and over-the-counter drugs, particularly Prilosec and Abreva.
 Meat remains the most attractive category for shrinkage.

-According to Heather Garlich of the Food Marketing Institute, it is not surprising that “we’ve been witnessing a steady increase in theft of meat at retail for the last several years.
-[We know] from anecdotal discussions with our food retail and wholesale members, meat and health and beauty aids, are indeed the highest ranked products for ‘.’”
+According to Heather Garlich of the Food Marketing Institute, it is not surprising that “we’ve been witnessing a steady increase in the theft of meat at retail for the last several years.
+[We know] from anecdotal discussions with our food retail and wholesale members, meat and health and beauty aids, are indeed the highest-ranked products for ‘.’”
 As mentioned in our previous blog, the COVID-19 crisis has caused meat prices to rise as major meat processing facilities have shut down or slowed operations.
 While at the same time, demand for meat in grocery stores has gone up due to more people eating at home.
-Beef prices climbed with more than 11% compared to 2019.
-Due to this, we expect an even bigger increase in theft of meat for 2020.
+Beef prices climbed by more than 11% compared to 2019.
+Due to this, we expect an even bigger increase in the theft of meat for 2020.